Infinite loop: Mathematical errors

 The expected output is the numbers 0 through 9, with an interjected "a equals 5!" between 5 and 6.
-However, in the line "if (a = 5)" above, the programmer has confused the = (assignment) operator with the == (equality test) operator.
+However, in the line "if (a = 5)" above, the = (assignment) operator was confused with the == (equality test) operator.
 Instead, this will assign the value of 5 to a at this point in the program.
 Thus, a will never be able to advance to 10, and this loop cannot terminate.

 Rounding errors

 Unexpected behavior in evaluating the terminating condition can also cause this problem.
 Here is an example in C: